Navigating Alzheimer's Mental Fatigue: A Personal Story

 If you have Alzheimer's or care for someone who does, you know how important routine is.
 Last week, my routine was interrupted in a way that caught me off guard.

 I went to a very small social function, which I had been to before.
-I had rested up before I went, knowing I was going to need all the cognitive reserve I could muster.
-However, upon my arrival, I became overwhelmed very quickly.
+I had rested up before I went, knowing I would need all the cognitive reserve I could muster.
+However, upon my arrival, I became overwhelmed very quickly by my cognitive symptoms.

-The event was held in a different room than I was used to and our seats were in the middle of the room.
-I was quickly disoriented and by being in the middle of the room the noise was such that I couldn't filter it.
+The event was held in a different room than I was used to, and our seats were in the middle.
+I experienced sudden disorientation, and, being in the middle of the room, the noise was so loud that I couldn't filter it out.

 A situation unseen to others

-I was with friends who usually can help me navigate the environment, but they were not seeing my distress.
-I should have insisted on leaving right away but I didn't.
+I was with friends who usually can help me navigate the environment, but they were not seeing my distress or the sensory overload I was experiencing.
+I should have insisted on leaving right away, but I didn't.

-I knew that my friends would have to leave as well and it was not fair for them to suffer because I couldn't get through the day.
-I know they would have made arrangements for me but that was the last coherent thought I had for the day.
+I knew that my friends would have to leave as well, and it was not fair for them to suffer because I couldn't get through the day.
+I know they would have made arrangements for me, but that was the last coherent thought I had for the day.
 I went silent.
-I had become so overwhelmed I was incapable of telling my friends what the problem was.
+I had become so disoriented that I was incapable of telling my friends what the problem was.

-I couldn't out run that PacMan character no matter how hard I tried.
-I have no recollection of what transpired that day other than at the end of the day I was home, in my safe place.
-It took me several days to recover, to feel like myself - whatever that means these days.
+I couldn't outrun that Pac-Man character no matter how hard I tried.
+I have no recollection of what transpired that day other than, at the end of the day, I was home, in my safe place.
+It took me several days to recover and to feel like myself—whatever that means these days.

 Alzheimer's mental fatigue and confusion

-When I reflect on my experience it is hard to understand how a small situation can spiral out of control so quickly.
-With Alzheimer's it can and it can make no sense at the same time.
-When it gets to that point it is not something that can easily be reigned in.
+When I reflect on my experience, it is hard to understand how a small situation can spiral out of control so quickly.
+With Alzheimer's, it can, and it can make no sense at the same time.
+When it gets to that point, it is not something that can easily be reined in.

-I hesitated to even write about this because what happened was so trivial, a "normal" person would just be able to go with the flow and not let it affect them.
-I don't want people thinking I am being petty by such small things, but small things can trigger those of us with Alzheimer's.
+I hesitated to even write about this because what happened was so trivial; a "normal" person would just go with the flow and not let it affect them.
+I don't want people thinking I am being petty about such small things, but small things can trigger those of us with Alzheimer's.
 It is hard to explain.

 Join the conversation